WScore/Pages/README.ja.md

 } elseif( $view->isError() ) {
     // do something?
 } else {
-    // do show some data
+    // do show some data?
 }
 ```